Laurent-EECS/ssh/README.md

 pwd
 ```
 ### 2.3.
 SSH key authentication
-On your local Operating System - type *exit* if you are still connected to your remote computer system - type the command line :
+On your local computer system - type *exit* if you are still connected to your remote computer system - type the command line :
 ```
 ssh-keygen -t ed25519
 ```